QRTP — QR Transport Protocol

 0x04 sS sS sS sS // source_total_bytes (u32 LE)

-Stream type (bits 0–6) is used to differentiate between different kinds of streams, such as data transfer streams and network metadata streams.
-The high bit (0x80) is the last-descriptor flag.
+Stream type (bits 0–6) differentiates between kinds of streams, such as file data transfer streams or network metadata streams.
+The high bit (0x80) is used to indicate that this is the last stream header before packet data.

-Stream ID is a small integer to differentiate between multiple streams in the same transfer.
-Stream IDs and types should be consistent across frames in the same transfer.
+Stream ID is a small integer to differentiate multiple active streams in the same transfer.
+The type of a stream ID must remain constant across all frames within a transfer.

 Packet size in bytes is calculated as packet_size_words × 8.
-The packet size is the same for all packets in a stream, but different streams in the same frame can have different packet sizes.
+The packet size remains uniform within a given stream, but distinct streams within the same frame can utilize different packet sizes.

 Packet size selection